AshmitaRoy/aschmut/index.md

 ### Squishie maxx from Dank Tadpole to her Paul Pew Pew
 ![squish](squish.png)

 #### I'm lucky to have known you all these years and I can't imagine not having you as a part of my life.
-I love you.
+I love you more than 3000.

 Crossword [Crossword_Page?](https://guides.github.com/features/mastering-markdown/).